The E-Rocket: Low-cost Testbed for TVC Rocket GNC Validation

-The companion computer hosts the customized ROS~2 network.
-We propose three key nodes to handle the information exchange with the Micro XRCE-DDS bridge, handle the GNC contributions, and flight mode transitions.
-Specifically, a i) Flight-Mode node manages state transitions through validated service calls to PX4 and ensures a synchronized state of the both units, a ii) Mission node publishes the targeted trajectory and triggers mode transitions according to mission phases, and a iii) Controller node publishes actuation commands based on incoming state estimates and tracking references.
-Offline trajectory planning is the simplest solution and employed herein for early-state testing.
-Nonetheless, the modular architecture is trivially adapted to perform live guidance computations (e.g. line of sight).
+Communication within ROS 2 relies on the DDS standard~\citep{ddsref}.
+A Micro XRCE-DDS agent on the companion computer bridges PX4 and ROS 2 by exposing selected PX4 publish–subscribe interfaces as ROS 2 topics and services, while also ensuring time synchronization and handling race conditions transparently.

-The mission profile undergoes validation before dissemination.
-Said burden lies with the Flight-Mode node, which mediates mode transition requests following a finite-state machine (FSM) logic.
-Each state embodies an abstracted action and transitions are triggered by validated events or internal logic.
-Hierarchical fail-safe mechanisms are integrated to override transitions when necessary, ranging from a mode-confirming heartbeat to a radio-controlled kill switch acting on the PX4 directly.
-The workflow of states is illustrated in Fig.~\ref{fig:state_machine}, under the event notation of Table~\ref{tab:logical_props}.
-These customized states exist in parallel with the PX4 inner modes, and the synchronism between both machines is handled as discrete events.
-The PX4 autopilot is maintained in offboard mode during flight as it permits the bypassing of the built-in controllers.
+The companion computer runs a customized ROS 2 network composed of three main nodes: (i) a Flight-Mode node that manages PX4 state transitions via validated service calls and maintains synchronization between systems; (ii) a Mission node that publishes reference trajectories and triggers mode changes according to mission phases; and (iii) a Controller node that generates actuation commands from state estimates and tracking references.
+For early testing, trajectories are planned offline, though the architecture can support real-time guidance methods.

+Mission profiles undergo validation prior to execution by the Flight-Mode node, which governs transitions through a finite-state machine (FSM).
+Each state represents an abstract action, with transitions triggered by validated events or internal logic.
+Hierarchical fail-safes can override transitions, including heartbeat monitoring and a direct radio-controlled kill switch on PX4.
+The state workflow (Fig.~\ref{fig:state_machine}, Table~\ref{tab:logical_props}) operates alongside PX4’s internal modes, with synchronization handled via discrete events.
+During flight, PX4 remains in offboard mode to bypass its native controllers.
 Every experimental workflow begins with a nominal deployment sequence.
 After the PX4 firmware initializes in manual mode, its integration within the ROS~2 environment and external communication links must be verified.
 Once both computing units are successfully armed, a takeoff command can be issued.
 The prototype is designed to perform a smooth ascent to a user-defined altitude, initiating the tracking mission once commanded to.
 The system is to execute a landing sequence upon mission completion, after which the state machine transitions to its ending state and requests PX4 disarming.